Cleveland’s Colorful Comic Book Legacy

 Arguably Superman is Cleveland’s greatest gift to the world, so where is the homage?
 Jerry Siegel’s former home, where Superman was created, is today owned by Jefferson and Hattie Gray who moved in back in 1983.
 Their realtor failed to mention the home’s historical provenance.
 Three years later, in a belated effort to recognize its importance, it was declared a historical landmark, and since then the Grays have had to cope with the encroachments of fans, some arriving by the busloads, who stop to look at the house or come knocking at the door, thinking it’s a museum.

 Down the block and around the corner, the owners of the house that stands on Joe Shuster’s former property have had to deal with similar enthusiasms.
 But in spite of the colorful fence that surrounds it, this is no place for tourists.

 The neighborhood is blighted, dotted with vacant lots and abandoned houses.
-In 2011 the honorary plaque was stolen by thieves and the commemorative fence was crashed into.
-They have since been replaced, but this is a depressing environment, hardly what the Man of Steel deserves.
+In 2011 the honorary plaque was stolen by thieves, and the commemorative fence was crashed into by a drunken driver.
+They have since been replaced, but this is hardly what the Man of Steel deserves.

 A block away from the Shuster house stands the synagogue Siegel and Shuster once attended.
 It’s boarded up and in disrepair.
-Fans are left dissatisfied and put off in their search for the origins of Superman.
+Fans are left dissatisfied and put off in their search for the origins of their hero.

 Visiting the Real Metropolis